War against the Islamic State: Iranian intervention

 In mid-June 2014, according to American and British sources, Iran sent Qasem Soleimani, commanding general of the Islamic Revolutionary Guard Corps' Quds Force (IRGC-QF), to Iraq to help the government organize against ISIL.
 Later that month Iran started flying drones over Iraq, and by August, according to sources like Reuters, Iranian soldiers were in Iraq fighting ISIL.
 One war correspondent suggested that Iran "joined the air war" against ISIL on 21 June.

 In July, according to the International Institute for Strategic Studies, Iran sent several Su-25 aircraft to Iraq, supported by Iranian/Iraqi ground crews trained in Iran.
 In early August, those Su-25s began combat against ISIL, according to Business Insider.

 By September, according to Business Insider, Iranian Quds Force personnel were deployed to Samarra, Baghdad, Karbala, and the abandoned U.S. military post formerly known as Camp Speicher.
 At the end of November 2014, an Israeli website claimed to have seen Iranian F-4 Phantom II jet-fighters bombing ISIL in eastern Iraq; a claim the U.S. army verified.

 In March and May 2015, American commentators indicated Qasem Soleimani was "leading Iraq's military strategy against ISIL".

+Iran was mainly involved in the fight against Islamic State by supporting Shia militias from the Popular Mobilization Units both financially and militarily.